security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable identifier (``location:humane_id:qa``) of the level 7 administrative area in which the current Location is situated.
+This attribute contains the human-readable identifier (:ref:`location:humane_id:qa`) of the level 7 administrative area in which the current Location is situated.
 Level 7 areas are commonly found in freely available geospatial information sources such as OpenStreetMap.

 location:admin_level_6:qa